TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 12/Judges 12.12.md

 ---

-And Elon the Zebulunite died, and was buried in Aijalon in the land of Zebulun.
+Elon the Zebulunite died, and was buried in Aijalon in the land of Zebulun.